Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: INTRODUCTION

-General theoretical concept of folded chains in lamellae crystallized both from solutions and from melts is now well established \cite{Crystals2017}, and this concept has been many times (actually, since the discovery of crystallization in polymers more than 60 years ago) confirmed in experimental studies \cite{Fischer1984, Fischer1988, HongPRL2015, HongMacromol2015, HongACSLett2016}.
-Another aspect of chain folding should be mentioned here: this folding of a polymer chain in a lamella is similar to formation of a crumpled globule\cite{Nechaev}, while the difference between lamella and crumpled globule is the existence of the long-range ordering (both orientational and translational) of segments (stems) of a long polymer chain in a lamella and only a quite short-range ordering in the crumpled globule.
-However, this analogy (at least partial analogy) with crumpled globule conformation has not been raised yet except our previous work \cite{chertovich2014crumpled} (to the best of our knowledge).
-Folded conformations of a polymer chain have been observed in simulations (coarse-grained on the united atom level), including both adjacent and random reentry \cite{Luo2011, Yamamoto2008, anwar2013crystallization}, although in most cases only for a single lamella and using some special techniques like self-seeding or presence of a nucleation surface \cite{Luo2011, Yamamoto2008, anwar2013crystallization} (due to natural computational time limitations).
-This means, that, e.g., the intramolecular nucleation model by Hu et.al. \cite{HuFrenkel} has been not yet confirmed by {\it (observed in)} computer simulations {\it (to the best of our knowledge, to check all related papers once more)}, while it is quite difficult to confirm this model experimentally.
-Therefore, we need larger length and time scales, i.e., we need a coarse-graining going behind the UA level, and this is the goal of our paper.
-Running ahead of the story, we have observed this phenomena (for the first time, to the best of our knowledge), and we have observed even some configurations resembling precursors of spherulites.
+General theoretical concept of folded chains in lamellae crystallized both from solutions and from melts is now well established~\cite{Crystals2017}, and this concept has been many times (actually, since the discovery of crystallization in polymers more than 60 years ago) confirmed in experimental studies~\cite{Sadler77, Fischer1984, Fischer1988, HongPRL2015, HongMacromol2015, HongACSLett2016}.
+In computer simulations, chain folding in the course of polymer crystallization has been studied both in melts~\cite{Yamamoto1997, Yamamoto2008, Yamamoto2009, Yamamoto2010, Yamamoto2013, Meyer2001, Meyer2002} and in solutions~\cite{Muthukumar1998, Welch2001, Muthukumar2003, Zhang2007, Yamamoto1998I}, and possible precursors of crystalline lamella have been investigated~\cite{Luo2011, Meyer2002}, as well as interplay between single chain collapse and crystallization from solutions of different solvent quality~\cite{Wang2015}.

+Another aspect of chain folding should be mentioned here: this folding of a polymer chain in a lamella is in some sense similar to formation of a crumpled globule~\cite{Nechaev} in the coarse of a single chain collapse.
+The difference between a crystalline polymer lamella and a crumpled globule is the existence of a long-range ordering (both orientational and translational) of segments (stems) of a long polymer chain in a lamella and only a quite short-range ordering of folded (lamellar-like) parts in a crumpled globule.
+However, this analogy with crumpled globule conformation has not been raised yet in the literature except our previous work~\cite{chertovich2014crumpled}, to the best of our knowledge, although it is closely related to the intramolecular nucleation model by Hu et.al.~\cite{HuFrenkel, HuFrenkel2, Hu3}.
+Folded conformations of a polymer chain have been observed in simulations (coarse-grained on the united atom level), including both adjacent and random reentry~\cite{Luo2011, Yamamoto2008, anwar2013crystallization, Hu3}, although in most cases only for a single lamella and using some special techniques like self-seeding, or presence of a nucleation surface, or a template layer~\cite{Luo2011, Yamamoto2008, anwar2013crystallization, Hu3} (due to computational time limitations).